 If $\mathcal{N}=2$ there are two spinor generators $Q^I_\alpha$ and $4$ supercharges.
 The supersymmetry algebra can be obtained by dimensional reduction from the well-known $\mathcal{N}=1$ $4d$ algebra \cite{McKeon} \cite{SEIBERG1} \\

 \\ where $Q$ and $\bar{Q}$ are complex and the central charge $Z$ is the momentum in the reduced dimension.
 Notice that central charges vanishes on massless representations.
-Alternatively, we can start from the formulation with Majorana fermionic generators \ref{NSusyAlgebra}: $Q^1$ and $Q^2$.
+Alternatively, we can start from the formulation with Majorana fermionic generators as in equation (\ref{NSusyAlgebra}): $Q^1$ and $Q^2$.
 The change of variables

 brings equation (\ref{NSusyAlgebra}) into (\ref{SusyAlgebraReduced}) with vanishing $Z$. \\ The differential representation of $Q$ and $\bar{Q}$ is \\

 \\ Covariant derivatives $ D $ and $\bar{D}$ can be defined as usual requiring that they anti-commute with $Q$ and $\bar{Q}$ \\